Best Charging Station

 Even better, both the Hercules Tuff and the Satechi Charging Dock include some non-slip cushioning in each slot, helping protect your electronics and keep them from sliding out when someone is adding or removing a device.
 We also liked that the Alltripal Bamboo Docking Station and the Hercules Tuff include a set of short (8"-10") charging cables, which we feel is the only way to keep your charging station from getting overly cluttered.
 Even carefully managed, typical 3'+ charging cables end up creating a giant tangle and an eyesore with this many devices in one place.

 The Alltripal Bamboo Docking Station also has a holder for an Apple Watch and a cradle for a pair of Airpods in their case.
-While we did like the Apple Watch Holder — though you need to provide your own magnetic charging cable — we were less enamored with the Airpods cradle.
+While we did like the Apple Watch Holder — though you need to provide your own magnetic charging cable — we were less enamored with the cradle for the Airpods.
 The cradle itself is fine, but the charging cable is prone to falling inside the base, requiring you to disassemble the entire unit to rescue it.

-It's very hard to keep your devices organized with the Anker PowerPort or the RAVPower since the natural tendency is for the devices to fan out and take over whatever surface they are on, no matter how hard you try to keep them neatly stacked.
+No matter how hard you try to keep them neatly stacked, it's very hard to keep your devices organized with the Anker PowerPort or the RAVPower.
+Their natural tendency is for the devices to fan out and take over whatever surface they are on.

 The remaining chargers — the Yootech Charging Pad, the Anker PowerWave Stand, and the CHOETECH Dual Wireless Charger — only wirelessly charge one or two devices, so they are at a bit of an advantage when it comes to keeping the charging devices organized.
 However, we will note that it doesn't take a ton of force to knock your phone or other devices out of the proper charging position, particularly with the Yootech and the CHOETECH.